low-ghost/lister/README.md

         autoSortKey : "", //Leave blank or choose same selector string as listKeys1 or listKeys2
                           //ex. ".key1"
         //pagination
-        itemsPerPage : 0, //Leave at this inoridinately high number if no pagination needed paginationElement : "#pagination", //replace to choose existing element or name of element
+        itemsPerPage : 0, //leave at zero to opt out of pagination (bit faster) paginationElement : "#pagination", //replace to choose existing element or name of element
                                            //to be appended.
 Use only ID as selector ex. "#page-numbers" paginationLeft : 3,